KurekWioletta/InfinityLoop/README.md

 This repository contains an app that implements MVP architecture using Dagger2, GreenDao and RxJava.

-It is still in progress but buildable.
+It is still in progress.

 I tried to stick with [Android guildelines](https://github.com/ribot/android-guidelines) and follow these examples:
 1. [MVP: Part 1](https://blog.mindorks.com/essential-guide-for-designing-your-android-app-architecture-mvp-part-1-74efaf1cda40#.lkml1yggq)